 Settimo Cielo (Seminyak)

 Seminyak’s hottest Italian restaurant, Settimo Cielo, is as intimate as it is stylish.
-White Jean Paul Gaultier-style skirts for light fittings and a hip glass ceiling soften post-industrial concrete.
+Wherein white Jean Paul Gaultier-style skirts adorn light fittings and a hip glass ceiling soften post-industrial concrete.
 The food is as classy as the surroundings suggest, with hand-crafted pasta and gnocchi, succulent Osso Bucco and mind-boggling Brescola with burrata and slivers of sweet cherry tomato.
-Dive into the lovely wine list, which offers some excellent choices by the glass.
+Also dive into their lovely wine list, which offers some excellent choices by the glass.
 This is worth more than a single try.

 Seasalt’s beachfront Sunday brunch is famous across Bali.
-The Seafood Brunch has a sea-to-table concept with an array of delectable dishes.
+Understandably, the Seafood Brunch has a sea-to-table concept with an array of delectable dishes.
 Carving stations and sushi counters are plentiful, and fresh oysters are served in heaps.